Guangzhou Metro: Line 8

 The first section of Line 8, from Xiaogang to Wanshengwei, opened in 2002 and ran as part of Line 2 until the extension to the line was completed in September 2010.
 Line 8 ran from Fenghuang Xincun to Wanshengwei.
 The section from Changgang to Wanshengwei opened on 25 September 2010 when the split-off from Line 2 was complete.
 The section west of Changgang did not open until 3 November 2010 due to disputes over the environmental impact of the cooling facilities at Shayuan.
 The remaining section from Fenghuang Xincun to Cultural Park and Cultural Park to Jiaoxin are opened on 28 December 2019 and 26 November 2020 separately.
-Line 8's color is teal.